hrenski/custom-model-sagemaker/README.md

 1. Define your custom container by extending one of the existing ones maintained by AWS
 2. Use the [SageMaker Containers Library](https://github.com/aws/sagemaker-training-toolkit) to define your container.

-We will focus on using method 1. here, but AWS reall has made every effort to make it as easy as possible to use your own custom logic within Sagemaker.
+We will focus on using method 1. here, but AWS really has made every effort to make it as easy as possible to use your own custom logic within Sagemaker.

 After designing you container, you must uploaded it to the AWS Elastic Container Registry (ECR); this is the model image you will point SageMaker to when training or deploying a model.